 If you are on a shorter trip to Peru, then you’ll enjoy spending some time exploring this small but well-stocked open-air souvenir market.

 Found at the base of the ruins (you’ll pass through it to enter the terraces), it has all the usual fare one would expect to see in a Peruvian tourist spot and makes no claims to be anything other than just that – but you may find some gems for yourself.
 Haggling is part of the process, but remember to only try and get a deal that is fair for everyone involved in the transaction.
-(Having traveled in other countries where haggling is expected, like Morocco, I learned not expect to get half of the original price, but you can usually get five to twenty soles off the price).
+(You should not expect to get half of the original price, but you can usually get five to twenty soles off the price).

 TIP: There’s a cute little side street branching off from the tourist market where there are small shops selling similar wares.